 and forth between moist heat and cold.
 Gently open and close your mouth while

 you use the ice pack or heat.
-But don't use heat if your jaw is swollen.
-Use

 - Eat soft foods.
 And avoid